mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

 ## Media

-Run from `ab3d2_source/`.
+For raw `.ie68` runs with an external Intuition Engine binary, run from `ab3d2_source/`.
 Intuition Engine's `--media` argument does not currently re-root the raw file-I/O MMIO loads used by this port.
+The packaged `IntuitionEngine-AB3D2-Karlos-TKG-High-*` runtimes are different: they extract their prepared assets beside the executable and run relative to that directory.

 Expected original-profile paths include: